meltyourface/blank/posts/Goetic-MagicHaunted-house/Goetic-House-Protection-Ritual-for-Guardian-Entities/index.md

 ## Title: The Rite of the Guardian Seal

-Objective: To create a comprehensive protection ritual for the Goetic Haunted House utilizing ceremonial tools and powerful incantations.
+**Objective**: To create a comprehensive protection ritual for the Goetic Haunted House utilizing ceremonial tools and powerful incantations.
 **Step 1**: Preparation of the Ceremonial Space

 1. Sweep and cleanse the area of any negative energies with a besom or broom.